uclaacm/hackschool-f21/session-1-intro-to-html-css/README.md

 [Here is a good reference for HTML tags](https://www.w3schools.com/TAGS/default.ASP)

+Between the closing and opening tags are where we commonly find the actual text content we want displayed.
+For example, text between the opening and closing tags for a header would contain the actual text we want to be displayed as a header.
+When tags are self-closing, they do not require any text to be displayed.

 ### What are attributes?
 For certain tags, attributes are a way that we can add some extra information to the tag.
 An example of this would be `<img src="path/to/file"/>` where `src` is the attribute we are modifying.